Ravieroy/knowledge-vault/docs/Academics/conceptual_notes/AV3Sb5 ARPES.md

 ---
 ## ARPES study for KV3Sb5
 Ref.
 [Three-dimensional energy gap and origin of charge-density wave in kagome superconductor KV3Sb5 | Communications Materials](https://www.nature.com/articles/s43246-022-00255-1)

+!!! abstract
+	Kagome lattices offer a fertile ground to explore exotic quantum phenomena associated with electron correlation and band topology.
+The recent discovery of superconductivity coexisting with charge-density wave (CDW) in the kagome metals $KV_3Sb_5$, $RbV_3Sb_5$, and $CsV_3Sb_5$ suggests an intriguing entanglement of electronic order and superconductivity.
+However, the microscopic origin of CDW, a key to understanding the superconducting mechanism and its possible topological nature, remains elusive.
+Here, we report angle-resolved photoemission spectroscopy of $KV_3Sb_5$ and demonstrate a substantial reconstruction of Fermi surface in the CDW state that accompanies the formation of small three-dimensional pockets.
+The CDW gap exhibits a periodicity of undistorted Brillouin zone along the out-of-plane wave vector, signifying a dominant role of the in-plane inter-saddle-point scattering to the mechanism of CDW.
+The characteristics of experimental band dispersion can be captured by first-principles calculations with the inverse star-of-David structural distortion.
+The present result indicates a direct link between the low-energy excitations and CDW, and puts constraints on the microscopic theory of superconductivity in alkali-metal kagome lattices.

 ### Fermi surface
 ![[KV3Sb5_ARPES_EXP.png]]
 *Figure 1*